Are you considering selling online on a marketplace?

 Five Quick Questions

 Ask yourself these five questions before choosing to sell on eBay.
-If you answer yes to four or more, eBay is your platform of choice.
+If you answer yes to four or more, eBay is the best online marketplace for you.

 - Do you sell rare products that can garner global interest?